-For a London listing, a prospectus compliant with the EU Prospectus Directive (the "EU PD") and other UK rules is prepared and filed for approval with the United Kingdom Listing Authority (the "UKLA").
+For a London listing, a prospectus compliant with the UK Prospectus Regulation6 (the "UK PR") and other UK rules is prepared and filed for approval with the Financial Conduct Authority ("FCA").
 By contrast to the position in Turkey, a single prospectus can be used to conduct a public offering to retail investors in the United Kingdom as well as a global institutional offering and to obtain the London listing.
-However, the timetable needs to be structured carefully in such circumstances: for use in a retail offering, the prospectus (including a price range) needs to be approved by the UKLA before the start of bookbuilding.
+However, the timetable needs to be structured carefully in such circumstances: for use in a retail offering, the prospectus (including a price range) needs to be approved by the FCA before the start of book-building.